Stinghands/MCC/README.md

 ## Testing
-I used in memory data store and seeded User and Payment with these id with its balances and list of payments
+I used in memory data store and seeded User and Payment with these ids and its corresponding  balances and list of payments

     id:1
     id:2